Pat Robertson controversies: 2008: Mideast meltdown

-In October 2008, Robertson posted a press release on the Georgian conflict speculating that the conflict is a Russian ploy to enter the Middle East, and that instability caused by a predicted pre-emptive strike by Israel on Iran would result in Syria's and Iran's launching nuclear strikes on other targets.
+In October 2008, Robertson posted a press release on the Georgian conflict speculating that the conflict was a Russian ploy to enter the Middle East, and that instability caused by a predicted pre-emptive strike by Israel on Iran would result in Syria's and Iran's launching nuclear strikes on other targets.
 He also said that if the United States were to oppose Russia's expansion, nuclear strikes on American soil are also pending.
 "We will suffer grave economic damage, but will not engage in military action to stop the conflict.
 However, we may not be spared nuclear strikes against coastal cities.
 In conclusion, it is my opinion that we have between 75 and 120 days before the Middle East starts spinning out of control."

 2009: Economic chaos and recovery

 On the January 1, 2009, broadcast of The 700 Club, Robertson said, "If I'm hearing [God] right, gold will go to about $1900 an ounce and oil to $300 a barrel."
 He also suggested that Americans would broadly accept socialism.
-Despite these predictions, he also said that economically "things are getting ready to turn around."
+Despite these predictions, he also said that economically "things are getting ready to turn around".

 2012: Presidential election

-On January 4, 2012, Robertson reported that God had spoken to him and he "thinks He showed me the next president" but would not name who it is.
+On January 4, 2012, Robertson reported that God had spoken to him and he "thinks He showed me the next president" but would not name who it was.
 He did give an indication that it would not be President Obama since Robertson said God told him Obama's views were at "odds with the majority", but left some room for interpretation had the 2012 election expanded beyond a two-person race.
 Closer to the election, however, he expressly stated that God had told him that Mitt Romney would win and would be a two-term President.
 Obama was reelected for a second term.

 2020: Presidential election and asteroid strike

-On October 20, 2020, Robertson said, "But first of all I want to say without question Trump is going to win the election."
+On October 20, 2020, Robertson erroneously predicted that Donald Trump would win a second term in the 2020 presidential election.
 Trump went on to be defeated by Joe Biden.
-Robertson also said there would be assassination attempts against Trump, and later an asteroid will hit that could destroy earth.
+Robertson also said there would be assassination attempts against Trump, and later an asteroid would hit that could destroy the Earth.
+On December 10, 2020, Robertson called the Texas v.
+Pennsylvania lawsuit, which was filed by Texas Attorney General Ken Paxton, a "miracle" and predicted that "God himself would intervene" to keep Trump in office.
 After Biden was certified the winner by the United States Electoral College in December, Robertson, after briefly supporting Trump's legal disputes seeking to overturn the results, said Trump should concede.
 He also said Trump running again in 2024 would be a "mistake" and offered Nikki Haley as an alternative.